Mark2Mark/mark-zones-plugin/README.md

   ### Types of Zones
   - Zones as *pair*
   - Zones as *guide line*

   Either type of zone can have an overshoot
     - Pairs’ overshoots go into both directions away from the zone.
     - Lines’ overshoots go up for y-positions higher than 0 and downwards otherwise.
-  - Nodes on zones will be highlighted if they are on a zone’s overshoot or exactly on the border of a zone.

   ## How to use